sbose78/service-binding-operator/docs/proposals/README.md

 # Enhancement Proposals

-An Enhancement Proposal is a way to propose, communicate, and coordinate on new efforts for the `Service Binding` project.
+An Enhancement Proposal is a way to propose, communicate, and coordinate new efforts for the `Service Binding` project.

 It is inspired from our experience with the [Kubernetes](https://github.com/kubernetes/enhancements/blob/master/keps/README.md) and [OKD](https://github.com/openshift/enhancements/blob/master/guidelines/README.md) enhancement processes.

-## Quick start
+## Process

-1. Socialize an idea with others by talking about it with the [community](https://github.com/redhat-developer/service-binding-operator#community-discussion-contribution-and-support).
-Make sure others think the work is worth doing, and are willing to review design and code changes required.
+1. Draft a proposal under `docs/proposal`.
+Refer the [proposal template](/docs/proposals/guidelines/proposal-template.md).
-2. Draft a proposal by copying the [proposal template](/docs/proposals/guidelines/proposal-template.md).
+2. Discuss the proposal with other contributors in the [community meeting](https://github.com/redhat-developer/service-binding-operator#community-discussion-contribution-and-support).
-3. Submit a pull request with your proposal.
+3. If the proposal is approved, submit a Pull Request.

 ## FAQs